SapwoodStudio/Transmogrifier/docs/src/faq.md

 ??? question "Why are there so many icon buttons without descriptions?"
     #### "Why are there so many icon buttons without descriptions?"

     Transmogrifier is a robust suite of tools for batch converting 3D files.
 As we added more and more features, its user interface grew longer and longer.
-So, we overhauled the UI in version 2.0.0 to make it more compact.
+Thus, we overhauled the UI in version 2.0.0 to make it more compact.
 We replaced a lot of the prior checkboxes that had names with icon-only buttons and shoved them in the top-right of each relevant box, which made a lot of room for everything else.